Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 * ``override_post_args=tuple()``

-``override_pre_cmds`` parameter is not allowed to be set and the
+When escalation applies, ``override_pre_cmds`` is not allowed to be set and

 """